18 Best Short Walks in Melbourne with Kids

 1. Dights Falls Trail, Yarra Bend Park, Fairfield

 Now here is an iconic Melbourne walk!
 Start from Kanes Bridge and set out on the Dights Falls Tail, approximately 4 kilometres of relatively easy terrain.
 There are plenty of spots to picnic, and you can see the artificial weir which was originally constructed to feed water to the Ceres flour mill.

 Related: Best waterfall hikes in Victoria for kids

 3.8km, 1 hour

-Head along The Tan around the Royal Melbourne Botanic Gardens – it’s one of the most popular tracks in Melbourne!
+If you find yourself googling ‘walks near me' and you're anywhere near the city or inner south east this is the ultimate walk for you.
+Head along The Tan around the Royal Melbourne Botanic Gardens – it’s one of the most popular tracks and best walks Melbourne has to offer!
 The majority of the path is gravel track so you'll be able to push a pram along too.
 There's lots of varied scenery from fancy houses, to the Botanic Gardens and the Yarra.

 You can also enter the Royal Botanic Gardens themselves to get your dose of greenery.
 In the warmer months cool off with water play at the Ian Potter Children's Garden!

 This walking track covers 5km total, however, there is the option to choose a shorter walk.

 You can see city views, wildlife and aquatic activity, stop off at Greenfields for a pit stop and the Middle Park Community Playground for more active play.